 As described in Background, there are clear benefits to enabling password hash sync as a fallback option.
-We also need to enable it if we are to pursue a separate goal of enabling Azure AD Domain Services.
+We also need to enable it if we are to pursue a separate goal of enabling Entra ID Domain Services.
 The costs of doing so are:

-- 2-3 day Azure AD Connect outage while a full sync is run.
+- 2-3 day Entra ID Connect outage while a full sync is run.
 We’ve had such outages in the past and the impact on customers is low.

 - A very small risk that someone could steal password hashes and perform brute force on them to determine the passwords.
-In our estimation, this risk seems to be smaller than the risk that someone could steal the password hashes from our AD domain controllers, because of the superior operational security Microsoft has in place for Azure AD.
+In our estimation, this risk seems to be smaller than the risk that someone could steal the password hashes from our AD domain controllers, because of the superior operational security Microsoft has in place for Entra ID.

 Given this, there’s no good reason to not enable PHS sync as a fallback option.
 Presuming we move forward with that, there are additional things to consider, such as creating a fallback implementation plan.
 But that is outside the scope of this analysis paper.

-A less clear cut topic is whether password hash sync is better than federated authentication as the primary authentication method for UW’s Azure AD.
-A recent UW-IT project evaluating MFA solutions for Azure AD had 4 possible recommended solutions, 2 of which used PHS as the primary authentication method and 2 of which used federated authentication.
+A less clear cut topic is whether password hash sync is better than federated authentication as the primary authentication method for UW’s Entra ID.
+A recent UW-IT project evaluating MFA solutions for Entra ID had 4 possible recommended solutions, 2 of which used PHS as the primary authentication method and 2 of which used federated authentication.
 The project stopped short of recommending only one of the four solutions, because there are a lot of factors that stakeholders may weigh differently than that project team.

 Based on the prior work and pulling in a few details not in the published recommendations, here are the important & relevant points to consider:

-- UW’s existing federated authentication architecture for Azure AD is complex.
+- UW’s existing federated authentication architecture for Entra ID is complex.
 We’ve experienced many outages over the past 2 years directly related to the complexity.
 In most cases, we don’t understand the causes of those issues.
 We can continue with this approach, but we are likely to continue to experience outages as well as need highly technical expertise to support it.

 - Switching to PHS as the primary authentication means that users will be expected to enter their UW NetID password in another interface.
 There are legitimate concerns about fracturing the trust users have in a single centrally-provided web authentication interface.
 However, there may already be plenty of other web authentication interfaces that users are putting their UW NetID password into.

-- Microsoft provides the broadest technology feature support for Azure AD native & PHS methods.
-This is because these are the simplest authentication methods and are tightly integrated with Azure AD.
+- Microsoft provides the broadest technology feature support for Entra ID native & PHS methods.
+This is because these are the simplest authentication methods and are tightly integrated with Entra ID.
 If we want to maximize Microsoft feature support, choosing one of these methods is the best choice.